Blest Souls: Development and writing

 In early 1987, Michael Cimino agreed to direct an epic saga chronicling the life of the Irish rebel Michael Collins, based on a screenplay by Eoghan Harris.
 The film was backed by Nelson Entertainment and would have re-teamed Cimino with British producer Barry Spikings, who had co-produced The Deer Hunter (1978).
 David Puttnam of Columbia Pictures gave Cimino the greenlight to begin shooting.
 The project reportedly generated controversy from the start, drawing criticism from both Catholics and Protestants in Ireland.
 Northern Irish Protestants were particularly vocal, believing that Collins was less a national hero than a terrorist, and that the film should not be made.

 Upon disagreement with Harris over Collins as a character, his draft was heavily rewritten by Cimino with the assistance of Robert Bolt, which the two developed at his home in London over the course of three months.
 A production representative noted that Bolt, who at the time had recently suffered a stroke, was "not working very rapidly."
 Their script, retitled as Blest Souls, was described subsequently by the Los Angeles Times as "a love story set against the backdrop of the Irish rebellion."

 Pre-production and casting

+"Unless you have experienced the changing of the seasons in a place, it is difficult to truly know it.
+Something happens when you are in a new place and the seasons change—from spring to summer, from summer to autumn, from autumn to spring, from spring to winter; it doesn't matter—the very act of witnessing a change changes you.

+I hadn't really given it much thought, but for me at least, reading Yeats feels very different after having spent a long time in Ireland, having spent time in Sligo and Connemara, having heard the music of the language, having walked along the rivers, having seen a vast stretch of the countryside.
+You simply cannot help but read him differently, and the same goes for Lampedusa.
+When you read The Leopard, you are struck by the work's excellence and its depth, yet you view the work in a whole new light once you have spent so much time [in Sicily].
+This is especially true when you have actually worked in a place, rather than merely visited it, because you were compelled to get things done, to interact directly with people, and to do so across every stratum of society: with the nobility, the middle class, the working class, and the peasantry.
+Whatever the social spectrum may be in a given country, you inevitably end up dealing with, and getting to know, a whole array of different people.
+Even The Quiet Man, a film I have always loved, seems different to me now.
+You hear a different resonance."